Ugly (film): Casting

 For casting, Kashyap chose actors who could connect with the characters in the film.
 He found a lot of parallels between Rahul Bhat's real life and his character in the film and hence gave him the role of a failed actor.
 The two had previously discussed the project in 2012.
 To prepare for his role, Bhat started consuming alcohol heavily and deprived himself of sleep to create dark circles around his character's face.
 Tejaswini Kolhapure, per Kashyap knew "what happens when you make bad choices in life", as her first film choice, Paanch, directed by Kashyap, was never released.
 She plays the role of an alcoholic mother, for which she actually consumed alcohol while shooting.
 Ronit Roy was cast in the role of a senior police officer.

 Vineet Kumar Singh was cast in the role of a casting director.
 Kashyap had seen Girish Kulkarni in films such as Vihir (2010) and Deool (2011) and wanted to work with him.
 He met their director Umesh Vinayak Kulkarni in Denmark, who told him that Kulkarni would love to work with him.
 Afterwards Kashyap came back and called him for Ugly.
 Surveen Chawla plays the role of a C-grade film actress, who she described as "crass, downmarket C-grade item girl who is ugly on the inside".
 The film has television actor Abir Goswami's last appearance before his death in 2013.
 Siddhanth Kapoor was cast in Ugly before his debut film Shootout at Wadala (2013), since he wanted to work with Kashyap.
-Alia Bhatt makes a brief appearance in the film.
+Alia Bhatt makes a brief appearance in the film as the younger version of Kolhapure.